How To Use Salt: What And How Much

 Salt is a common household commodity that many people keep plenty of in their kitchens.
 Salt is used for preserving and for flavoring, and it is made to help balance the taste of foods in certain ways.
 Salt has been known in the past to help with the moisture retention in tenderizing meat, which is beneficial for many reasons.
-As a natural mineral, many people have attacked salt recently saying that it can entice people to overeat and it can raise blood pressure.
+As a natural mineral, many people have attacked salt recently saying that it can entice people to overeat and their sodium intake can raise blood pressure.
 However, salt is not a bad thing when used in the right ways.
 Salt Science: What to Use and How Much?
 Let's answer these questions in this article!

 - Prague powder #1 (also known as Insta Cure #1, Pink curing salt #1, or Sure Cure) is a powder comprised of plain sodium chloride with just 6-percent sodium nitrite.
 There are even a few anticaking agents inside the powder as well as a bit of red dye to make it pink.
 The pink shade is simply to avoid mistaking this curing salt for normal table salt.